CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 1. A local PDF file is now stored on your machine.
 Open the **Microsoft Cloud security benchmark Compliance Report** and explore it – This report summarizes the status of those assessments on your environment, as mapped to the associated controls.

-### Exercise 2: Adding new standards
+### Task 2: Adding new standards

 You can add additional industry standards (represented as compliance packages) such as IST SP 800-53 R4, SWIFT CSP CSCF-v2020, UK Official, and more.

-In this exercise, you will be enabling CIS Microsoft Azure Foundations Benchmark v1.1.0 policy.
+In this task, you will be enabling CIS Microsoft Azure Foundations Benchmark v1.1.0 policy.

 1. On **Regulatory Compliance (2)** under **Cloud Security (1)**, select **Manage compliance policies (3)** from the top menu bar.